raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

 	![capture](images/capture22.png)

-1. To test the script you might want to alter the `wait` value again that controls how fast `progress` is decreased.
+1. To test the script, you might want to alter the `wait` value which controls how quickly `progress` is decreased.

     ![capture](images/capture23.png)

-1. If your scripts are not working, have a look at the completed game below, to make sure you haven't made any errors.
+1. If your scripts are not working, have a look at the completed game below to make sure you haven't made any errors.

     ![capture](images/capture24.png)